 The use of the Hebrew word (דבר ~ Devar) in both Daniel 9:25 and Daniel 9:2 also establishes that they share the same beginning point, the destruction of Jerusalem.

 Starting from the destruction of Jerusalem we can now see the meaning of Daniel 9:24-26.
-From the Prophetic word (דבר ~ Devar) that refers to the destruction of the first Temple until an anointed Prince (the Hebrew (נגיד ~ nagid) is correctly translated as Leader), will be seven weeks (49 years).
-As demonstrated earlier, from the destruction of Jerusalem until Cyrus was 52 years, this is within the 7th week (49 years and before the 8th weeks 56 years).
+From the Prophetic word (דבר ~ Devar) that refers to the destruction of the First Temple until an anointed Prince (the Hebrew (נגיד ~ nageid) is correctly translated as Leader), will be 7 weeks (49 years).
+As demonstrated earlier, from the destruction of Jerusalem until Cyrus was 52 years, this is within the 7th week (49 years and before the 8th week 56 years).

-Historically during the years before the destruction of the second Temple the Romans set up idolatry in the Temple fulfilling the final verse in Daniel 9 that says, “upon wings of abomination shall come one who make desolate until the decreed destruction is poured out desolator” Daniel 9:27
+Historically during the years before the destruction of the second Temple, the Romans set up idolatry in the Temple fulfilling the final verse in Daniel 9 that says;

-In Daniel 9 the original 70 years are from the destruction of the first Temple until the building of the second.
-If they had returned whole-heartedly, there would have been no need for the second Temple to be destroyed, and the events listed verse 24 would have been fulfilled.
+In Daniel 9 the original 70 years are from the destruction of the First Temple until the building of the second.
+If they had returned whole-heartedly there would have been no need for the Second Temple to be destroyed and the events listed in verse 24 would have been fulfilled.

-The angel Gabriel reveals to Daniel this additional understanding of the 70 years extending them from 70 years to 70 weeks of years stretching the time span to 490 years that span from the destruction of the first Temple to the Destruction of the second Temple.
-This prophesy also included a description of events that would unfold if the Jewish people did not repent properly.
+The angel Gabriel reveals to Daniel this additional understanding of the 70 years extending them from 70 years to 70 weeks of years stretching the time span to 490 years that span from the destruction of the First Temple to the Destruction of the second Temple.
+This prophecy also included a description of events that would unfold if the Jewish people did not repent properly.

 This is how Daniel 9:24-26 should be correctly translated and understood: